 The new iPhones also come in three finishes: Space Grey, Silver and Gold.
 You won't be able to get the iPhone 8 in the Jet Black or Matte Black finish that was available to iPhone 7 customers.
 The Gold finish isn't as visually harsh as the gold metal iPad, with the metal elements of the iPhone 8 more akin to the Rose Gold colour.
 The glass back takes on a subtler "nude" colour that reminds us of a pair of fancy shoes.

 Unlike the iPhone X - which does away with the Touch ID home button for the sake of Face ID facial recognition - the iPhone 8 Plus's front remains largely unchanged compared the iPhone 7 Plus or, well, iPhones all the way back to the original model.
-That means the home button sits price of place, as does a standard FaceTime front-facing camera.
+That means the home button sits pride of place, as does a standard FaceTime front-facing camera.

-While the design is clean, it's started to look dated - especially compared to the iPhone X and flagship phones from other manufacturers like the Samsung Galaxy S8 and LG V30.
+While the design is clean, it's starting to look dated - especially compared to the iPhone X and flagship phones from other manufacturers like the Samsung Galaxy S8 and LG V30.
 We suspect this is Apple's last outing for this wide-body design.

-Apple iPhone 8 Plus review: New screen and better speakers
+New screen and better speakers

 - True Tone display arrives from iPad